CHARBENS POST-WAR VEHICLES

 The booklet The World's Model Buses* suggests this is a model of a Midland Red coach.
 The baseplate and interior seats are a separate casting which just fits loosely into the body and is not held in place.
 This casting also includes the axle pillars.
 Wheels were usually the standard metal type, although an early version exists with metal hubs and rubber tyres.
 With or without CHARBENS MADE IN ENGLAND cast under the chassis.

 Earlier versions used a paper label for the body side flash!
-There was also a paper destination blind, and I have seen LONDON, YORK or DOVER destinations.
-Colours of this version were: Beige with green flash, yellow with red flash, dark red with cream flash.
+There was also a paper destination blind, and I have seen LONDON, YORK, BATH or DOVER destinations.
+Colours of this version were: Beige with green flash, yellow with red flash, dark red with cream flash, blue with cream flash.
 Seats were red or yellow.

 Later models had an even more crude hand painted side flash, and just silver trim on the destination board.
 Colours: dark blue with green flash, red with green flash, light green with blue flash.
 Yellow seats.